 Care of the sexual assault victim is complex and can be time-consuming.
 Responsibilities include obtaining the medical and forensic history; performing and documenting results of the medical examination; collecting forensic evidence and ensuring that material follows the proper chain of custody; treating potential sexually transmitted infections; treating other acute medical problems and injuries; assessing pregnancy risk and providing treatment options; providing referral for crisis intervention and medical follow-up; coordinating care with sexual assault advocates; and testifying in court if needed.13 Although some hospitals provide sexual assault nurse examiners (see below) to aid in medical and forensic evaluation, in many institutions, emergency physicians will be expected to provide most of the care for sexual assault victims.

 Sexual assault nurse examiners (SANEs) provide expert assistance for sexual assault evaluation.
-SANEs are certified by examination through the Commission ...
+SANEs are certified by ...